tinenwei/jbuildTool/README.md

     j_debug

+for cleaning the projects, executing the following command:

+    j_clean

-./jbuildTool/xxx.cfg is a top cfg for the general paths of libaries and source codes.
+./jbuildTool/xxx.cfg is a top cfg file for the general paths of libaries and source codes.
 For the current project, you can use ./project.cfg in the directory of current project to define your desired path of libraries and source codes.
 The example for cfg files is in ./cfg/jetty_7.6.12.cfg and ./cfg/spring_3.0.7.cfg.